 There is a cycle of formal assessment for each year group.
 There are various assessment procedures, as highlighted below, and these may be used as and when the need is seen.

 Assessment procedures may be amended at any time by the Wessex Learning Trust.

-- a) Year 1s (and year 2s who did not reach the minimum standard when in Year 1) take part in the national phonics test in June - b) In May, year 2 pupils take part in the formal standardised tests in Reading; Spelling, Punctuation and Grammar (SPAG) and Maths and are formally assessed by their class teacher/s in Writing. - c) In May, year 6 pupils take part in the formal standardised tests in Reading, Spelling Punctuation and Grammar (SPAG) and Maths and are formally assessed by their class teacher/s in Writing. - d) Each term, children take part in assessment tests that complement teachers' own assessments which are based on daily outcomes in the classroom. - e) Children in years 4 and 5 may take annual assessment tests in Reading and Maths, using tests produced by companies such as GL or Rising Stars (PUMA).
-These assessments may be amended by the Wessex Learning Trust. - f) The Year 4s will take the statutory times tables test in the summer term. - g) Children in Reception are 'baseline' assessed after they have settled into the school. - h) Teachers produce assessment data each term.
-The data is entered into the spreadsheets prepared by INSIGHT Tracking as requested by The Wessex Learning Trust. - i) Data and work is moderated each term, both in staff meetings (school and CLP based) and in PPA time. - j) Teachers meet the Head up to three times a year in a formal Pupil Progress Meeting (PPM) in which pupils' progress is discussed and recorded.
-In reality, progress and attainment are discussed on a very regular and on-going basis, informally in classrooms and during weekly staff meetings. - k) Each term, the subject leads in English and maths monitor data and feedback trends, strengths and weaknesses in each year group. - The Head, with English and maths subject leads, will produce an on-going list of pupils whose progress and attainment has not been consistent and these children will be of particular focus.
+- a) All assessments are now set by The Wessex Learning Trust and are subject to change. - b) Year 1s (and year 2s who did not reach the minimum standard when in Year 1) take part in the national phonics test in June - c) In May, year 2 pupils take part in formal standardised tests in Reading; Spelling, Punctuation and Grammar (SPAG) and Maths and are formally assessed by their class teacher/s in Writing. - d) In May, year 6 pupils take part in the formal standardised tests in Reading, Spelling Punctuation and Grammar (SPAG) and Maths and are formally assessed by their class teacher/s in Writing. - e) Each term, children take part in assessment tests that complement teachers' own assessments which are based on daily outcomes in the classroom. - f) Children in years 4 and 5 may take annual assessment tests in Reading and Maths, using formal tests.
+These assessments may be amended by the Wessex Learning Trust. - g) The Year 4s will take the statutory times tables test in the summer term. - h) Children in Reception are 'baseline' assessed after they have settled into the school. - Teachers produce assessment data each term.
+The data is entered into the spreadsheets prepared by INSIGHT Tracking as requested by The Wessex Learning Trust. - j) Data and work is moderated each term, both in staff meetings (school and CLP based) and in PPA time. - k) Teachers meet the Head up to three times a year in a formal Pupil Progress Meeting (PPM) in which pupils' progress is discussed and recorded.
+In reality, progress and attainment are discussed on a very regular and on-going basis, informally in classrooms and during weekly staff meetings. - 1) Each term, the subject leads in English and maths monitor data and feedback trends, strengths and weaknesses in each year group.

-- m) The SENDCo will monitor throughout the year the children on the SEND list and will record extra data that may be necessary to ensure these pupils make good progress and their issues are being met. - n) The Head will monitor and report to staff and governors the progress and attainment of the pupils on the Pupil Premium (PP) register throughout the year, and update termly.
+- m) The Head, with English and maths subject leads, will produce an on-going list of pupils whose progress and attainment has not been consistent and these children will be of particular focus. - n) The SENDCo will monitor throughout the year the children on the SEND list and will record extra data that may be necessary to ensure these pupils make good progress and their issues are being met. - The Head will monitor and report to staff and governors the progress and attainment of the pupils on the Pupil Premium (PP) register throughout the year, and update termly.